Faryalaurooj/Weapon_Detection_YOLOv8/README.md

 ```
 yolo detect predict model=best.pt source=./test_videos/gun2.mp4
 ```
-IF you want to perfrom weapon detection directly on youtube videos without downloading them , them insatll a dependency
+If you want to perfrom weapon detection directly on youtube videos without downloading them , them insatll a dependency, You'll need yt-dlp (for fetching the YouTube stream) and opencv-python (for video processing).

-Install Dependencies:

-You'll need yt-dlp (for fetching the YouTube stream) and opencv-python (for video processing).
 You can install them using pip:

 ```
 pip install yt-dlp opencv-python
 ```

 Then run the code file yolo_youtube_inference.py, you can run it as follows:

 ```
 python3 yolo_youtube_inference.py